A Complete Guide

 Since 2002, lifetime mortgages have been regulated by the FCA (Financial Conduct Authority).
 So you can rest easy knowing that there are significant stipulations and guidelines to ensure that you’ll get a fair deal.

-The industry body also protects your plan provider, financial adviser, and surveyors, through the Equity Release Council (ERC) – whose members must heed to the Council’s Statement of Principles which include:
+The industry body also protects your broker, financial adviser, and surveyors, through the Equity Release Council – whose members must heed to the Council’s Statement of Principles which comprise of:

 - You have the right to continue living in your home till you die or decide to move into long-term care.

-- You have the right to move to another home, as long as it’s a suitable alternative property that meets the lending criteria of your plan provider.
+- You have the right to move to another home, if it is a suitable alternative property that meets the lending criteria of your broker.

-- In case you want to the assurance that your family will inherit a part of your property, you have the right to take inheritance protection scheme that lets you ring-fence some of the value of your residence to leave to your beneficiaries.
+- In case you want to the assurance that your family will inherit a part of your property, you have the right to take inheritance protection that lets you ring-fence some of the value of your residence give to your family.

 Pitfalls of Lifetime Mortgages

-There are various factors that one needs to consider when taking out a lifetime mortgage plan, and these include:
+There are various factors that one needs to consider when taking this out, and these comprise of:

 - It can affect your tax position and means-tested benefits.

-- When you have an interest roll-up mortgage, the total amount of money you owe is a lot higher the longer it’s not paid.
+- When you have an usury roll-up mortgage, you will owe a lot higher until it is not paid.

-- Taking out a mortgage with variable interest rates might cost you more in the long-run.
-However, with the ERC standards, if the interest is variable, then your plan provider must include the upper-limit ‘cap.’
+- Taking out a mortgage with variable usury remuneration might cost you more in the long-run.
+However, with the ERC standards, if the usury is, then your broker must incorporate the upper-limit ‘cap.’

-- Your plan providers will also expect you to maintain your estate.
+- Your brokers will also expect you to keep your estate.

 Limited Mortgages vs. Residential Mortgages

 You might have purchased your home with a traditional mortgage.
-However, as you may have noticed, it’s different from a lifetime mortgage plan, and here are the key variances:
+However, as you may have noticed, it is different from lifetime mortgage plans, and here are the key variances:

 |Lifetime Mortgage||Residential Mortgage|

-Taking out a lifetime mortgage is a life-changing decision, and it might not be the best option for everyone.
-You need to consider all your choices carefully and seek specialist advice from your financial expert.
-It would be best if you also involved your family to ensure you make the best decision.
+Taking out a lifetime mortgage is a life-changing, and it might not be the best option for everyone.
+You need to consider all your options carefully and seek specialist advice from your financial expert.
+It would be best if you also involved your family to assure you make the best decision.

-In case you need more information on this though, be sure to click here and see how much equity you can release and chat with an expert for free.
+In case you need more information on this though, be sure to click here and see how much equity you can release and chat with an expert.